 Meanwhile Tudor Bristol suffered from outbreaks of plague.
 There were severe outbreaks in 1575 and 1602-04.

 Queen Elizabeth Hospital School was founded in 1590.
-Red Maids girls school was founded in 1634 (it was called that because of the colour of the school uniforms).
+Red Maids girls school was founded in 1634 (it was called that because of the color of the school uniforms).
 Red Lodge was built about 1590.

 In 1642 came civil war between king and parliament.
-In December 1642 a parliamentary army occupied Bristol and earthwork defences were created around the town.
+In December 1642 a parliamentary army occupied Bristol and earthwork defenses were created around the town.
 In July 1643 the Royalists lay siege to Bristol and soon captured the town.
 The Royalists held Bristol for more than 2 years.
 While they occupied the town in 1644-45 there was another outbreak of plague in Bristol.

 In September 1645 a parliamentary army attacked Bristol.
 By this time the king was losing the war and the Royalists soon surrendered Bristol.
-In 1656 Cromwell ordered that Bristol castle be destroyed to prevent it ever falling into Royalist hands.
+In 1656 Cromwell ordered that Bristol castle be destroyed to prevent it ever falling into Royalist's hands.